Note: This feature is not yet available to all Wix Editor users.

 Important:

-Before getting started, make sure Velo Dev Mode is enabled (Wix Editor), or if you haven't already done so, click and then Start Coding (Wix Studio).
+Before getting started, if you haven't already done so, click and then Start Coding (Wix Studio), or enable Velo Dev Mode (Wix Editor).

 Go to the GitHub Integration section of your editor: